ioam/topographica/doc/Team_Members/index.rst

 `Chris Ball`_, 2005 -
  Chris was the main developer from 2005 - 2012, working on nearly every part of Topographica.
-Since January 2009 he has been a PhD student in Edinburgh, working on the formation of color maps in V1.
+He was also a PhD student in Edinburgh, working on the formation of color maps in V1.

 Jan Antolik, 2006 -
  Jan completed his University of Edinburgh PhD thesis in Autumn 2010,